destinygg/destinypositions/docs/philosophy.md

 ## Violence

-I am generally opposed to violence as I don't believe it as an effective way to accomplish political change, at least not at this point in time in the United States.
+I am generally opposed to violence as I don't believe it is an effective way to accomplish political change, at least not at this point in time in the United States.
 That being said, I believe there are plenty of groups of people who could, at points, justify the use of violence in self-defense, even if I don't believe it would be a pragmatic or politically effective thing to do.

 ### Defense of Property